Culinary Arts 12

 Calculus 12

 This course is designed to provide students with an advanced understanding of math and critical-thinking skills that will be needed in post-secondary programs like engineering and science.
-Topics include limits and continuity, derivatives and their applications, integrals, differential equations and mathematical modeling.
+Topics include limits and continuity, derivatives and their applications, integrals, differential equations and mathematical modelling.

 Required Prerequisites: Pre-Calculus 12